menu

 Occupations and Workforce

-When you are in Belmont, you'll notice that it is more blue-collar than most other communities in America.
-36.58% of Belmont’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Belmont is a blue-collar town, with 36.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Belmont is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Belmont who work in management occupations (11.40%), office and administrative support (9.38%), and sales jobs (6.80%).

 Also of interest is that Belmont has more people living here who work in computers and math than 95% of the places in the US.